cfrg/draft-irtf-cfrg-voprf/draft-irtf-cfrg-voprf.md

 on the specific instantiation is assumed throughout.
 A ciphersuite contains instantiations of the following functionalities:

-- `GG`: A prime-order group exposing the API detailed in {{pog}}.
+- `GG`: A prime-order group exposing the API detailed in {{pog}}, with base point defined in the corresponding reference for each group.
 - `Hash`: A cryptographic hash function that is indifferentiable from a Random Oracle.

 This section specifies supported VOPRF group and hash function instantiations.
-For each group, we specify the HashToGroup, HashToScalar, and Serialize functionalities.
-The Deserialize functionality is the inverse of the corresponding Serialize functionality.
+For each group, we specify the HashToGroup, HashToScalar, and serialization functionalities.

-We only provide ciphersuites in the elliptic curve setting as these provide the most efficient way of instantiating the OPRF.

-Applications should take caution in using ciphersuites targeting P-256 and curve25519.
+Applications should take caution in using ciphersuites targeting P-256 and ristretto255.
 See {{cryptanalysis}} for related discussion.

 ## OPRF(ristretto255, SHA-256)